AlexPfaltz/PfaltzUI/README.md

 # PfaltzUI
-Custom UI for "7 days to die"
+Server-side Vertical UI for "7 days to die"

-I like [SMX](https://github.com/Sirillion ) and [RamosUI](https://7daystodiemods.com/ramos-xui/), but both of these modifications must be installed by clients, I decided to do something similar, Only on the server side.
+The peculiarity of this user interface mod is the vertical windows, the following have been changed: the crafting window, the view window of the crafting item, the backpack.
+Also, apart from the main mod, there is an "Extension of the standard character window", "Increasing the bag by 60 or 96 cells", "Adding a colored substrate to the cells with items and to the viewing window of the item. which reflects the quality of the item".
+You only need to install the mod on the server side.
+I was inspired to develop this mod by [SMX](https://github.com/Sirillion ) and [RamosUI](https://7daystodiemods.com/ramos-xui/)

 <p align="left">
   <img src="Screenshots/1.png" width="950" title="Screenshot 1">